nas-007/islamiccoinTEST/README.md

 # islamiccoinTEST
+Hi World, how are you?
+This is just a test run,
-Test to see how to best use GitHub
+a test to see how to best use GitHub and see how an alternative version of finance can be made.